 Notable Armstrongs with a North East connection include the famed industrialist Lord William Armstrong; pitman poet, Tommy Armstrong; TV presenter Alexander Armstrong actor Alun Armstrong and a ghost called Archie Armstrong who allegedly haunts Haughton Castle in North Tynedale.

 A very numerous surname in general and especially across northern England with particularly high densities in the north Lancashire and south Cumbria area.
 It is a common English surname identified by Henry Guppy in a number of northern counties.
 There were 32,956 individuals with the Atkinson surname in Great Britain in 1881.

 In 1881 there were 3,747 Atkinsons living in Durham; 1,870 in Northumberland; 1,408 in Cumberland; 5,686 in Lancashire and 9,754 in Yorkshire.
 In that year it was the 20th most numerous name in County Durham; ranking 21st in Yorkshire and 37th in Northumberland.
 Atkinson ranked number one as the most numerous name in the little county of Westmorland in the 1881 census with over a thousand individuals.
 The name means ‘son of Adkin’, a kinship of Adam.

-Henry Guppy considered this a North Country name found north of the Wash and Mersey – having its principal home in the counties of Durham, Cumberland and Westmorland.
+Henry Guppy considered this a North Country name found north of the Wash and Mersey – having its principal home, in his view, in the counties of Durham, Cumberland and Westmorland.